rinigus/pure-maps/geocoders/README.md

 ## API

-To implement a geocoder, you need to write two files: a JSON metadata file and a Python file that implements the `geocode` function.
+To implement a geocoder, you need to write two files: a JSON metadata file and a Python file that implements the `geocode` and `reverse` functions.

 The `geocode` function should given a string query return a list of dictionaries of geocoding results, with each dictionary having keys `title`, `description`, `x` and `y`, example below.